Rosalyn La Pier

 Article, "From the Natural to the Supernatural: Discovering the Piegan People's World View," Montana Naturalist, Winter 2009/2010.

-Section Introduction, "Buffalo Jumps," in Frances H. Kennedy, ed., American Indian Places, New York: Houghton Mifflin, 2008.
+Section Introduction, "Buffalo Jumps," American Indian Places, edited by Frances H. Kennedy, New York: Houghton Mifflin, 2008.

 Guest Opinion Column, "Native Americans in the Academy," The Missoulian, December 13, 2007.

 "Contours of a People: Metis Family, Mobility, and History," edited by Nicole St-Onge, Carolyn Podruchny and Brenda Macdougall, Journal of American Ethnic History, Winter 2015.